MEET THE TEAM

 Purdue University

-Linda Prokopy (PI) is an interdisciplinary social scientist, Department Head and Professor in the Horticulture and Landscape Architecture department at Purdue University and is the Project Director of the Diverse Corn Belt project.
-Her research focuses on diversifying our agricultural landscape to be more sustainable for the environment, for farmers, and for communities.
+Linda Prokopy (PI) is an interdisciplinary social scientist, Dean of the College of Agriculture and Life Sciences at the University of Vermont, and the Project Director of the Diverse Corn Belt Project.
+Formerly Department Head and Professor in the Horticulture and Landscape Architecture department at Purdue University, her research focuses on diversifying our agricultural landscape to be more sustainable for the environment, for farmers, and for communities.
 Linda has three children who keep her busy outside of work and is actively engaged in her community.
 In her “spare” time, Linda loves to read and hike in the woods.

 Emily Usher